 Among travelers who covet spectacular natural scenery, New Zealand is legendary.
-We focus on the South Island, whose rugged coastline encompasses a land of topographic extremes, from seaside rain forests and deep blue lakes to jagged peaks, active glaciers and icy fjords.
-On this dramatic itinerary that winds from alpine heights to Pacific shores, we are immersed in nature at its showiest.
-Within the diverse landscapes we explore, we find intriguing and rare creatures such as Fiordland crested penguins and brown kiwis.
-We also experience the hospitable human side of New Zealand, equally renowned.
-We'll meet sheep farmers, learn about Maori culture, and find a bit of Scottish heritage in the South Pacific.
+Our focus is the South Island, a land of topographic extremes, from seaside rain forests and sapphire lakes to ice-crowned peaks, active glaciers and frigid fjords.
+On a dramatic itinerary that winds from alpine heights to Pacific shores, we are immersed in nature at its showiest.
+Explore ice-crowned peaks and lush gorges in Fiordland National Park, hike on remote Mou Waho Island in Lake Wanaka, and walk among towering ferns to wild Monro Beach.
+Within these diverse landscapes, we find rare and intriguing creatures such as the flightless buff weka, yellow-eyed penguins and the famous brown kiwi.
+We also experience the hospitality New Zealanders are renowned for we meet sheep farmers, learn about Maori culture, and find a bit of Scottish heritage in the South Pacific.

-See More of Natural New Zealand, Off the Beaten Track
+See More of Natural New Zealand, Farther off the Standard Track

-Most New Zealand tours focus on just a few popular highlights, like Milford Sound.
-While we’d never dream of skipping those notable draws, Nat Hab takes you farther into New Zealand’s remote reaches, away from crowds, for a Down Under nature odyssey you’ll have a hard time finding anywhere else.
-When you travel with us, you’ll enjoy rare experiences like these:
+Most New Zealand tours focus on the same few popular highlights, like Milford Sound.
+While we’d never dream of skipping those notable draws, we take you farther into New Zealand’s remote reaches, away from crowds, for a Down Under nature odyssey you’ll have a hard time finding anywhere else.
+When you travel with us, you’ll enjoy distinctive experiences like these:

-Visit the Isolated Nature Sanctuary of Ulva Island Just minutes from Stewart Island lies the wild world of Ulva Island, a predator-free environment for rare and endangered birds such as the yellow-eyed penguin.
-We explore pristine trails and beaches, observing bird species that no longer exist on the main islands.
+Visit the Isolated Nature Sanctuary of Ulva Island Just minutes from Stewart Island lies wild Ulva Island, a predator-free environment for rare and endangered birds.
+Explore pristine trails and beaches, observing bird species that no longer exist on the main islands.
 Not on your standard itinerary!

-A Small-Group Nature Experience from Beginning to End NHA has always been committed to the principle that nature is best experienced in small groups.
-And unlike other travel providers, we don’t mean just on select outings.
-For a full 12 days, you’ll travel in a group of no more than 10 people in a private mini-coach—no big tour buses for us!
-Few other companies come anywhere near our small numbers, which means you have more intimate and authentic experiences, no matter where we go.
+A Small-Group Nature Experience from Beginning to End Nat Hab has always been committed to the principle that nature is best experienced in small groups.
+You’ll travel in a group of no more than 11 in a private mini-coach—no big tour buses for us!
+Few other companies come anywhere near our small numbers, which means you have more intimate and authentic experiences wherever we go.

-Visit a Working Sheep Farm—Not a Tourist Set-Up It’s often said that New Zealand has more sheep than people, so you’ll want to get to know more about these famous residents.
-We visit an authentic working sheep farm to learn from our hosts about the role these animals have played in the country’s history and about the significance they hold in the present.
+Visit a Working Sheep Farm—Not a Tourist Set-Up It’s often said that New Zealand has more sheep than people, and you’ll want to get to know more about these famous residents.
+We visit an authentic working sheep farm to learn from our hosts about the role these animals have played in the country’s history, and their current significance.

 Small Chartered Boats for Private Wildlife Viewing

-Most companies send their groups on marine wildlife-watching excursions aboard large vessels shared with other passengers.
-With Nat Hab, you’ll cruise on several privately chartered small boats for a quiet, personal experience of nature.
+Most companies send their groups on marine wildlife-watching excursions aboard larger commercial vessels shared with other passengers.
+With Nat Hab, you’ll cruise on privately chartered small boats for a quiet, personal experience of nature, including on Milford Sound.

 Stay in Nature’s Most Dramatic Locations No cookie-cutter chain hotels for us.
-Although they range from simple to luxurious, all of our lodgings place us in the most striking natural places New Zealand has to offer.
-Sleep in a lodge tucked naturally into an open forest clearing, run by a family that traces its farming roots back to 1860.
-On the shores of Lake Wanaka, enjoy spectacular views of the lake and the magnificent Southern Alps.
+Although they range from simple to luxurious, our lodgings place us in the most striking natural places New Zealand has to offer.
+Sleep in a lodge tucked into an open forest clearing and run by a family that traces its farming roots back to 1860.
+On the shores of Lake Wanaka, enjoy spectacular views of the lake and Southern Alps.
 In every case, we choose our accommodations for their authenticity, history, atmosphere and proximity to nature.

-Your Naturalist Expedition Leader Is a New Zealand Native NHA has earned an international reputation for employing the highest-quality Expedition Leaders in the industry.
+Your Naturalist Expedition Leader Is a New Zealand Native Nat Hab has earned an international reputation for employing the highest-quality Expedition Leaders in the industry.
 Our guides average 15 years of experience and training, with additional resources and access to WWF’s top scientists.
-On this trip, you’ll also have the advantage of a native New Zealander as your guide, for a truly personalized interpretative experience.
+On this trip, you’ll also have the advantage of a native New Zealander as your guide, for a truly personalized interpretive experience.
 Read our Expedition Leader bios and traveler comments regarding the quality of our leaders.

 Our Quality-Value Guarantee Ensures Your Outstanding Nature Adventure Natural Habitat Adventures is proud to offer our exclusive guarantee that clearly states that we will meet the high expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise for yourself!